laallein/origamIM/README.md

 ## Introduction

-This repository contains the dataset introduced in the following paper:
+This repository contains the dataset introduced in the following papers:

 Allein, Liesbeth, and Marie-Francine Moens.
 "OrigamIM: An Ambiguous Dataset of Sentence Interpretations, Implicit Moral Judgments and Reader Impressions."  _Proceedings of the 3rd Workshop on Perspectivist Approaches to NLP @LREC-COLING 2024_ (2024).